 People Also Read:How to Deal iPhone Photos Not Showing Up On MacHow To Move Photos From iPhoto To iPhone with Ease

 Deleting tons of photos from your iPhone offers an effective way to reclaim storage for files loaded on iCloud and computers. iMyMac PowerMyMac offers a safe pair of hands to farm out iPhoto junk and duplicates stashed in the cloud.
 It saves you the stresses of manually deleting litter with eight cleaning categories.

-PowerMyMac's Master Scan tool reduces the amount of your repository on iTunes, iPhoto, and iCloud by wiping away useless image caches.
+PowerMyMac's Junk Cleaner tool reduces the amount of your repository on iTunes, iPhoto, and iCloud by wiping away useless image caches.
 Moreover, it includes a preview feature to allow you to predetermine disposables.
 Tidying up iPhoto means you don’t choke it with unnecessary files.

 If you add images to your iPhone from iTunes, PowerMyMac sloughs off iTunes junk.
 You can’t purge them directly from your iPhone in the Photos app.

 Below are the steps on how to delete all photos from iPhone:

 Step 1.
 Launch PowerMyMac

 Download, install and launch PowerMyMac on your personal computer.

 Click the Junk Cleaner module.
 Allow PowerMyMac to access data on your Mac, then click on the SCAN button to start scan all photos on your Mac.